-- We both fell asleep toward/towards the end of the boring movie.
+We both fell asleep toward the end.

-- Lisa's campsite is located toward the river.
+Our campsite is located toward the river.

-Finally, the last meaning of these prepositions is "in regard to."
+The last meaning of these prepositions is "in regard to."
 You'll find this meaning in the following examples:

-- I’ve been feeling differently toward/towards Taylor lately.
+I’ve been feeling differently toward Taylor lately.

-Toward as an Adjective
+How to Use Toward as an Adjective

 - The morning meeting is toward.